+at $a$ and $b$; $p$, $q$, and $r$ are functions of the variable $x$.
 Letting $n$ denote the $n^{th}$ iteration, $\forall k \exists n [\lambda_{n-1}-\lambda_n < 1/k]$ where $k$ is a finite natural number.
 So, a polynomial such that, say, $1/k < 10^{-50}$ should be sufficient for physics as it is effectively a Sturm-Liouville ``eigenfunction''.
 These can be decomposed, since they are polynomials, into biunique ``irreducible eigenfunction pieces'' obeying the boundary conditions.
 As a bridge to physics, let $x_1$ be space and $x_2$ be time.
-We now note that in the theory $T$ we can obtain Hamilton's Principle for a one-dimensional string $\Psi = u_1(x_1)u_2(x_2)$ just from an identity:
+We now postulate the following integral expression for a one-dimensional string $\Psi = u_1(x_1)u_2(x_2)$: